 After your included breakfast, set out for a Lima city tour.
 Begin with a visit to the Plaza Mayor, a UNESCO World Heritage Site.
 Then visit the cathedral, with its splendid carved stalls and silver-covered altars surrounded by fine woodwork.
 Next, visit the Government Palace, the City Hall and the Archbishop’s Palace.

-Next, visit the San Francisco Monastery, which houses the largest exhibition of colonial religious art in America.
-From the historic center, travel through modern Lima.
-Visit the fascinating Larco Herrera Museum, located in a unique 18th-century mansion.
+We love the San Francisco Monastery, which houses the largest exhibition of colonial religious art in America.
+But our favorite is the fascinating Larco Herrera Museum, located in a unique 18th-century mansion.
 Inside you’ll see the finest gold and silver collection from Ancient Peru and the famous erotic archaeological collection.

 Enjoy lunch at the Larco Museum’s Café del Museo restaurant, offering a variety of dishes, homemade and light.
 The restaurant provides a privileged view of the beautiful surrounding gardens and of the mansion, which was built on a Pre-Colombian pyramid from the 7th century.

 After lunch return to your hotel and enjoy the afternoon at your leisure.
-This evening, enjoy an a la carte dinner at Restaurant Tragaluz in your hotel.
+This evening, enjoy an a la carte dinner at the fabulous Restaurant Tragaluz in your hotel.

 Day 3: Lima – Cusco – Sacred Valley

 After an early breakfast this morning, transfer to Lima Airport for your scheduled flight to Cusco.
 Upon arrival, you will be met and transferred to the Sacred Valley.
 Enjoy the stunning landscape as you make your way to the Sacred Valley of the Incas.

-Visit Awanakancha Center, where weavers of more than 12 communities of southern Peru exhibit the spinning, dyeing and weaving of Andean traditional textiles, helping to preserve the traditional costumes.
+Visit Awanakancha Center, where weavers of more than 12 communities of southern Peru exhibit the spinning, dyeing and weaving of Andean traditional textiles, helping to preserve the traditional weaving patterns.
 Here you will find the finest of the traditional and industrial Andean textiles in South America.

 Continue to the town of Pisac, renowned for its colorful market where the local Indians meet to sell their merchandise as they have done for centuries.
 The handicraft market is open every day and is famous for its ceramic beads made into necklaces, earrings and other Peruvian artifacts.
 A box lunch will be provided.